 First dance of Whitgar Morris, Lilibulero, September 2015 Whitgar

-‘Folk On Wight’, by Brian Reeves, describes the Isle of Wight folk scene from 1940s to 2000.
+‘Folk On Wight’ by Brian Reeves, describes the Isle of Wight folk scene from 1940s to 2000.
 Folk Songs, Festivities, Morris Dancing.
 In print, copies available from email@example.com, also a CD of the songs.

 ‘Hampshire and Isle of Wight Folk Tales’ by Michael O’Leary, has fourteen Stories and Legends for the Island.
 In print.